morneaup/node-config/README.md

 # On-Box Node Configuration Script

-Add the following files to your /bootflash/guest-share/
+The following script will allow you to import pre-defined device variables and then generate the configurations for them on-box.
+It then commits the configuration to running and startup configurations.

-Turn on iox and guestshell first.
+First turn on iox and guestshell first for your specific platform.

-Create:
+Add the following files from the repository to your devices:  /bootflash/guest-share/

 ROUTER1#guestshell run bash
 [guestshell@guestshell ~]$ vi /bootflash/guest-share/node-cfg.py